 Anita Susuri: Third grade, ah.

-Gordana Đorić: Well, I’ll tell you something, Prishtina was the place where we all experienced our first loves, and maybe people told you, we had korzo, where each had their own place, where we gathered with friends, at the wood, or in front of Kraš, or in front of Avalla, Vllaznimi Cinema and so on.
-And of course men hit on girls, especially if we were a little more arrogant, and we all were, in a situation, because the education was of that sort that if you liked someone you should not accept them immediately, but you have to wait a little, you have to refuse them a little, as they said (smiles).
+Gordana Đorić: Well, I’ll tell you something, Pristina was the place where we all experienced our first loves, and maybe people told you, we had korzo, where each had their own place, where we gathered with friends, next to the tree or in front of Kraš, or in front of Avalla, Vllaznimi Cinema and so on.
+And of course men hit on women, especially if we were a little more arrogant, and we all were, in a situation, because the education was of that sort that if you liked someone you should not accept them immediately, but you have to wait a little, you have to refuse them a little, as they said (smiles).
 And this caused a little anger to a lot of men, sometimes they would offend us, especially if you refused them, you didn’t want to talk and get to know them, they were more rough, but it was interesting to me because we had friends, male friends also, and we knew how to organize those evenings, to be interesting, and so on.

 Then, at that time, for example, there weren’t many places to go out, but we organized parties.
 For example, we celebrated birthdays, even when we didn’t have birthdays.
 It was an excuse, “Ey,” allegedly, “It’s my birthday, let’s party.”
 We would all gather in an apartment, each of us would cook something, or our parents would, for example, my mother, we prepared something then we would play music, those long play records, and we socialized in the evening, and of course, it was fun for us.

 Anita Susuri: What kind of music would you listen to then?